 - 1/2 cup unsalted butter, melted

-- 1 cup plus 1 tablespoon buttermilk (plain yogurt or whole milk can be used instead)
+- 1/2 cup plus 1 tablespoon buttermilk or whole milk, room temperature

 - 1/2 cup chocolate chips, semi sweet or dark

-- 1 1/2 cups fresh cherries, pitted, roughly chopped and drained
+- 1 1/4 cups fresh cherries, pitted, roughly chopped

 FOR THE STREUSEL

-- Combine the melted butter, flour, sugar, and the lemon zest in a bowl butter in a small bowl.
+- Combine the melted butter, flour, sugar, and the cinnamon in a bowl butter in a small bowl.
 Set aside in the fridge to chill while you prepare the batter.

 FOR THE MUFFINS

-- In a large bowl combine the flour, baking powder, baking soda, cinnamon, and salt.
+- In a large bowl combine the flour, sugars, baking powder, cinnamon, and salt.
 Stir together until just combined.
 Add the cherries and toss them in the mixture to coat them.
 Set bowl aside.

-- To a medium sized bowl, add the melted butter, buttermilk, vanilla, and eggs.
+- To a medium sized bowl, add the melted butter, buttermilk or milk, vanilla extract, and eggs.
 Whisk to combine.

 - Pour the wet ingredients into the dry ingredients and stir gently until just combined.
-Fold in the chocolate chips followed by the cherries, mixing just to combine.
+Fold in the chocolate chips, mixing just to combine.
 Use an ice cream scoop to evenly distribute the batter into the prepared cupcake tin.
 (The cupcakes will be filled to the rim with batter).
 Top with the crumble and sprinkle with turbinado sugar, if using.

-- Bake 21-24 minutes or until a toothpick comes out without wet crumbs when inserted in the middle of a muffin.
+- Bake at 425 F for 5 minutes then reduce heat to 375 and bake for an additional 13-15 minutes or until a toothpick comes out without wet crumbs when inserted in the middle of a muffin.

-Keywords: muffins, breakfast, dessert, chocolate chips, cherries, fruit, cardamom, cinnamon, streusel, crumble
+Keywords: muffins, breakfast, dessert, chocolate chips, cherries, fruit, cinnamon, streusel, crumble, cherry muffins, chocolate